Clorophyllia/How-to-install-open-mpi-on-Raspberry-pi/README.md

     Linux raspberrypi 4.4.34-v7+ armv7l GNU/Linux
     gcc(Raspbian 4.9.2-10) 4.9.2

 You might aware that the architecture showed up is different with real hardware architecture (cortex-a53, armv8) it because RPi working on 32-bit OS.
 Similarly, this sort of thing is happened in case of RPi1 and RPi2 (as armv6l).
 It’s the principal cause of make command failure.
-While processing configure script, raspberry pi capture its own information in a wrong way.
+Because of this, while processing configure script raspberry pi capture its own information in a wrong way.
 So, we should give integral instruction manually using gcc flag option.

 ## Step 1 : download and extract open mpi
 At first, you need to download lastest stable version of open mpi from official (https://www.open-mpi.org/software/ompi/v3.0/), or you can just type following line :